WASdev/azure.liberty.aro/docs/howto-update-offer-in-partner-center.md

 Please follow sections below in order to update the solution template offer in partner center.

+## Preconditions

+### 1. Set the GitHub Actions secrets for the repository running the workflows

+The recommended way to set the secrets is to run the scripts.
+Setting the secrets manually is beyond the scope of this guide.

+#### Preconditions for running the scripts to set the secrets

+1. Ensure the Azure CLI is installed on a supported UNIX-like environment.
+See [How to install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli). **Sign in to Azure using the Azure CLI**.
+After installation, sign in to the correct tenant.
+The actions will create Azure resources in this signed-in tenant.
+1. Ensure the GitHub CLI is installed on the same environment as the preceding step.
+See [Installation](https://cli.github.com/manual/installation).
+Note: If working on macOS, we highly recommend Homebrew.
+Visit https://brew.sh/ for instructions on installing Homebrew. **Authenticate to GitHub**.
+After installation, use `gh auth login` to sign in to GitHub.
+You'll need a sufficiently empowered `PERSONAL ACCESS TOKEN` for this repository.
+1. Clone this repository into the environment from the preceding steps.

+#### Setting the secrets

+1. cd `.github/workflows`
+1. Run the `setup-credentials.sh` script.
+This will ask you a series of questions and create the necessary GitHub Actions secrets using the `gh` cli.
+If this script exits successfully, you should be able to run the workflows successfully.
+If the script does not exit successfully, troubleshoot and resolve the problem before proceeding.
+   Note, the script `tear-down-credentials.sh` is the inverse of `setup-credentials.sh`.
+It deletes any Azure service principals and roles and any GitHub Actions secrets.

 ## When should I update the offer in partner center?

 If you make any changes for files located in the following path: